Leveraging Ensembles and Self-Supervised Learning for Fully-Unsupervised Person Re-Identification and Text Authorship

 \IEEEPARstart{S}{elf}-supervised learning has been gaining increasing attention due to its capacity to learn patterns from unlabeled data.
 Techniques for self-supervised learning usually rely on contrastive strategies~\cite{caron2020unsupervised, he2020momentum, chen2020simple, caron2021emerging}, where augmented views of the same image are arranged to be closer in an embedding space but further apart from other images.

 It is common practice to consider ImageNet~\cite{deng2009imagenet} as the dataset of choice for experimentation, as its high number of classes usually translates to general features, providing a good weight initialization for transfer learning.
 Although ImageNet contains some closer classes (e.g., different dog breeds), most of them have very different semantics (e.g., cars, airplanes, fruits, and flowers) and are easier to distinguish.
 This enables the learning process to rely more on coarse rather than fine-grained details, and the mere use of well-known augmentation strategies (such as cropping, blurring, erasing, flipping) provides sufficient variation for optimization~\cite{caron2020unsupervised, he2020momentum, chen2020simple}.
-Nonetheless, coarse features are insufficient for several critical tasks, requiring fine-grained focus and other strategies to enable effective learning in a self-supervised way.
-One such example is the Person Re-Identification (ReID) task.
+Nonetheless, coarse features are insufficient for several critical tasks, requiring fine-grained focus and other strategies to enable effective self-supervised learning.
+Examples of critical tasks are Person Re-Identification (ReID), and Text Authorship Attribution.

 Person ReID aims to retrieve the same person seen in one camera from all the other cameras present in a system.
 In this scenario, all classes are semantically identical as they represent people in the same environment.
 Therefore, the model must overcome point-of-view changes, occlusions, different lighting, resolutions, and backgrounds.
 Moreover, people in a specific place tend to dress similarly.
-DukeMTMC-ReID~\cite{ristani2016performance}, a ReID dataset composed of videos from eight cameras at a university campus during winter, presents most of the identities wearing pants, dark coats, backpacks, boots, and other attributes that people usually wear on cold weather or universities.
+DukeMTMC-ReID~\cite{ristani2016performance}, a ReID dataset composed of videos from eight cameras at a university campus during winter, presents most of the identities wearing pants, dark coats, backpacks, boots, and other attributes that people usually wear in cold weather or universities.
 Therefore, most identities (classes) tend to be similar, which means a high inter-class similarity.
 In contrast, a person might be recorded from different angles by different cameras, which results in a higher intra-class disparity.